sangambartaula/jwks_server/README.md

 How to run:

+Make sure you are in the correct working directory.
+If not cd to it.
 1. Setup Virtual Environment: python3 -m venv venv (or python)
 2. Activate it: source venv/bin/activate
 3. Then run: pip install -r requirements.txt